-If you feel invisible to your wife since the baby, you're not broken and you're not alone — about 67% of couples report a decline in relationship satisfaction in the first three years after their first child (Shapiro, Gottman & Carrere, 2000).
+If you feel invisible to your wife since the baby, you're not broken and you're not alone — a meta-analysis pooling 145,139 people across 49 studies found marital satisfaction drops sharply in the first year of parenthood, for fathers as well as mothers (Bogdan, Turliuc & Candel, 2022).
 It usually means her attention got pulled into survival mode, not that she loves you less.
 The fix is small daily reconnection, not one big talk.

 You're standing in your own kitchen, holding the baby while she sleeps, and you can't shake the feeling that you've turned into furniture.
 Useful furniture — but furniture.
 You hand things over, you take the night shift, you do everything right, and somehow you feel like a guest in your own life.